 - HEDIS Quick Reference Billing Codes This forms lists various cpt codes for well visits, BMI’s, and immunizations.

 - HEDIS Quick Reference Clinical Reference This is a quick guideline that lists the HEDIS measures and the required components/ screenings that need to be done during the measurement period.

-- Change PCP Form This form is used to ensure the member has accurate PCP information on their insurance card.
+- PCP Change Request Form This form is used to ensure the member has accurate PCP information on their insurance card.